Burla-Cloud/documentation_website/docs/How-Burla-Works.md

 #### Disclaimers:

 _To prevent staleness this document only explains things unlikely to change in the near future._
-_We're aware we've committed a couple architecture no-no's, and understand the implications._

 Last Updated: 4/9/24